Florian Niederlechner: Career

 He was loaned to SC Freiburg on 31 January 2016.

 On 29 May 2019, FC Augsburg announced that Niederlechner would join the club from the upcoming season.
 He penned a three-year contract.

 On 18 January 2023, Niederlechner joined Hertha BSC on a contract valid until 2025.
 On 28 January 2023, Niederlechner made his Hertha debut as a substitute for Wilfried Kanga, against Union Berlin.

+In the summer of 2025, Niederlechner returned to his youth club TSV 1860 Munich.

 Personal life

 He shares a flat with one of his best friends, Michael Vitzthum, who had been his team mate at Heidenheim, and now plays for SV Wehen Wiesbaden.